|

 Microsoft.Exchange.Configuration.Tasks.MailboxIdParameter

-The TargetMailbox parameter specifies the mailbox where the target folder will be created.
+The TargetMailbox parameter specifies the mailbox where the target folder is created.
 The mailbox that you specify must exist for the command to complete successfully.

 AllContentKeywords